Anxiety coaching helps you:

 These physical, mental and emotional reactions are harmless provided they last for a relatively short amount of time or aren’t too intense.
 Anxiety only becomes problematic when it increases in intensity or it’s suffered for a prolonged period.

-The great news is it’s entirely possible to take back control and get back towelling and behaving much more like yourself far quicker than you think.
+The great news is it’s entirely possible to take back control and get back to thinking and behaving much more like yourself far quicker than you think.

 Just before I start to outline how we eradicate or massively minimise anxiety, we need to first of all have a better understanding of how anxiety works.
 To do this we need to start by understanding the purpose of emotions.